Onyx-Protocol/Onyx/docs/protocol/specifications/validation.md

 2. Test that the block’s version is greater or equal the block version in the blockchain state; if not, halt and return false.
 3. Test that the block contains the [block witness](data.md#block-witness) and the list of transactions (e.g. serialized with [flags](data.md#block-serialization-flags) 0x03); otherwise, halt and return false.
 4. If the block’s version is 1:
-    * Test that the [block commitment](data.md#block-commitment) contains only the fields defined in this version of the protocol; if it contains additional fields, halt and return false.
+    * Test that the [block commitment](data.md#block-commitment) contains only the fields defined in the version 1 of the protocol; if it contains additional fields, halt and return false.
     * Test that the [block witness](data.md#block-witness) contains only a program arguments field; if it contains additional fields, halt and return false.
+5. If the block’s version is 2:
+    * Test that the [block commitment](data.md#block-commitment) contains only the fields defined in the version 2 of the protocol; if it contains additional fields, halt and return false.
+    * Test that the [block witness](data.md#block-witness) contains only a program arguments field; if it contains additional fields, halt and return false.
-5. Test that the block’s [height](data.md#block) is one greater than the height of the blockchain state; if not, halt and return false.
+6. Test that the block’s [height](data.md#block) is one greater than the height of the blockchain state; if not, halt and return false.
-6. Test that the block’s [previous block ID](data.md#block) is equal to the [block ID](data.md#block-id) of the state; if not, halt and return false.
+7. Test that the block’s [previous block ID](data.md#block) is equal to the [block ID](data.md#block-id) of the state; if not, halt and return false.
-7. Test that the block’s timestamp is greater than the timestamp of the blockchain state; if not, halt and return false.
+8. Test that the block’s timestamp is greater than the timestamp of the blockchain state; if not, halt and return false.
-8. Let S be the input blockchain state.
+9. Let S be the input blockchain state.
-9. For each transaction in the block, in order:
+10. For each transaction in the block, in order:
     1. [Validate the transaction](#validate-transaction) with respect to S; if invalid, halt and return false.
     2. [Apply the transaction](#apply-transaction) to S, yielding a new state S′.
+    3. If the block’s version is 1:
+        1. Test that [assets merkle roots version 1](data.md#assets-merkle-root-version-1) of S′ is equal to the assets merkle root declared in the block commitment; if not, halt and return false.
+    4. If the block’s version is 2:
+        1. Test that [assets merkle roots version 1](data.md#assets-merkle-root-version-1) of S′ is equal to the assets merkle root version 1 declared in the block commitment; if not, halt and return false.
-    3. Test that [assets merkle root](data.md#assets-merkle-root) of S′ is equal to the assets merkle root declared in the block commitment; if not, halt and return false.
+        2. Test that [assets merkle roots version 2](data.md#assets-merkle-root-version-1) of S′ is equal to the assets merkle root version 2 declared in the block commitment; if not, halt and return false.
-    4. Replace S with S′.
+    5. Replace S with S′.
-10. Return true.
+11. Return true.